Skip to Content

 As the days get shorter and the nights are dark enough, September is also a great time to see the Northern Lights in Alaska.

-Even if solar activity is low, but the sky is clear and it’s dark enough, you can see amazing auroras all over Alaska.
+Even if solar activity is low, if the sky is clear and it’s dark enough, you can see amazing auroras all over Alaska.
 Just keep an eye on the forecast and if it’s not cloudy, go outside and wait.

-The good thing about aurora hunting in September is that it’s usually not that cold yet, so you can comfortably stay outside for longer time while waiting for them to appear.
+The good thing about aurora hunting in September is that it’s usually not that cold yet, so you can comfortably stay outside for a longer time while waiting for them to appear.

 Good to know: The highest chance to see auroras is close to Aurora Oval.
 In Alaska, this means going to the area around Fairbanks.
 So if seeing the Northern Lights is a priority for you, be sure to add a few nights in Fairbanks to your itinerary.